You know what I learned about myself when I broke my hip? I’m not a very good patient. I imagine this is SHOCKING information to anyone who knows me.

 I had a lot of free time to forget about.
 A lot.
 Not for lack of trying.

-And after 6 weeks of what I felt was torture (because I’m a white middle class American who has never suffered anything worse than a UTI and random Wi-Fi outages… and well, a broken hip) I was able to once again walk without crutches and return to work.
+And after 6 weeks of what I felt was torture (because I’m a white middle class American who has never suffered anything worse than a UTI and random Wi-Fi outages) I was able to once again walk without crutches and return to work.
 And with all that freedom (I could SHOP again!)
 I dared to dream that running could once again commence.

 And it finally sunk in what I had refused to admit to myself: I didn’t know where or when my next run was going to be.